chow-vincent/tennis_action_recognition/README.md

 ## Authors: Vincent Chow and Ohi Dibua

-This is the code repository for our CS230: Deep Learning final project.
+This is the code repository for our [CS230: Deep Learning Final Project](http://cs230.stanford.edu/files_winter_2018/projects/6945761.pdf).

 Our goal was to apply deep learning techniques to classify videos of players performing tennis strokes (e.g. forehand, backhand, service).

-The dataset consists of 1980 RGB videos sized 640 x 480.
+The [dataset](http://thetis.image.ece.ntua.gr/) consists of 1980 RGB videos sized 640 x 480.
 In each clip, a player performs one of 12 possible tennis strokes.

 We attempt two different approaches.